TCDSolar/BELLA/README.rst

     - cores=4 is the maximum pymc3 will allow. run cores=0 if triangulate is already running in a parallel process.
     - chains=4.
 Generally recommended to use 4 chains.
     - t_cadence=60.
 It is recommended to use a cadence that is equal or slightly worse than the instruments cadence.
 Otherwise divergences may occur.
     - N_SAMPLES=2000.
-The number of samples and tunning values are 2000 because a larger number becomes computationally expensive.
+The number of samples and tuning values are 2000 because a larger number becomes computationally expensive.
 Tuning values and Samples are chosen to be equal but this is not necessary.
 Change if you need to.